apartresearch/specificityplus/README.md

-# Uncovering Failures of Model Editing in Large Language Models: An Improved Specificity Benchmark
+# Detecting Edit Failures in LLMs: An Improved Specificity Benchmark

-This repository contains the code for the paper [Uncovering Limits of Memory Editing in Large Language Models: A New Specificity Benchmark]() (ACL Findings 2023). # todo: add link
+This repository contains the code for the paper [Detecting Edit Failures in LLMs: An Improved Specificity Benchmark]() (ACL Findings 2023). # todo: add link

 It extends previous work on model editing by Meng et al. #todo: add citations by introducing a new benchmark, called CounterFact+, for measuring the specificity of model edits.